namm0407/real-time-object-detector-with-VLM/README.md

 ## so far
 switching to qwen model because the chatbot in with_chatbot.py have really low accuracy (it's not even answering the questions)

-the code in qwen.py is working.
-But the movement is a bit slow and it is also color blinded.
+the code in new_qwen.py is working.
+The result are expected.

 ## Files
 ### blip.py (Finished but no chatbot)